pmcharrison/2022-musical-scales/docs/INSTALL.md

 3. Tick the box that says 'Allow privileged port mapping'.

+If you are on a Mac that uses Apple Silicon (i.e. most new Macs since 2021...?) then you should go to the General tab and tick the box that says 'Use Rosetta for x86/amd64 emulation on Apple Silicon'.
+If you don't tick this box PsyNet will run very slowly.

 ### Installing PyCharm

 Writing code usually benefits from an integrated development environment (IDE).
 We recommend using PyCharm for PsyNet experiments, specifically the Professional Edition.
 This is paid but academics can get an educational license for free.
 Download PyCharm from [this link](https://www.jetbrains.com/help/pycharm/installation-guide.html).